docker/docs/desktop/linux/release-notes/index.md

 ## Known issues

-* Currently altering ownership rights for files in bind mounts will fail.
-This is a limitation of how we have implemented file sharing between the host and VM within which the Docker Engine runs.
-We expect to resolve this issue in the next release.
+- Changing ownership rights for files in bind mounts fails.
+This is due to the way we have implemented file sharing between the host and VM within which the Docker Engine runs.
+We aim to resolve this issue in the next release.